ENEROFoundry/ENEROFoundry/docs/principles/3_release_versioning.md

 However, ontology developers SHOULD:
 - Communicate the expected maintenance status and release cadence in the ontology's documentation.
-- Signal clearly if an ontology is in active development, maintenance-only mode,
+- Signal clearly if an ontology is in active development or maintenance-only mode.

 Publication frequency is considered an indicator of active maintenance and is implicitly linked to the **Collaboration and Responsiveness** principle: long